littensy/reflex/docs/docs/reference/reflex/create-broadcast-receiver.md

 -   `options` - An object with options for the broadcast receiver.
     -   `requestState` - A function that returns a Promise that resolves to the server's shared state.
+    -   `requestInterval` - The interval in seconds to sync the store with the server's state.
+Defaults to `5`.
+Set to `0` to disable requests.

 #### Returns